 One person chooses to host a meal with a diverse group of five to 10 people — friends from work, church, the neighborhood, or folks you just want to get to know better.
 Hosts invite guests to sign up online.

 Livability: Metro Atlanta’s rapidly growing population is seeking vibrant, walkable communities, greater access to green space, and improved housing options.
+Join us at the table for a conversation on how we create a better quality of life for all.

 Prosperity: As the world changes, the Atlanta region must invest in its people to develop a highly educated workforce to meet the needs of 21st century employers.
+Join us at the table for a conversation about economic prosperity and inclusion for all.

 Host Guides Make It Easy